ADCAS Services for Required Referrals

 - Confidential service for Western students that provides assessment, individualized feedback, education, and consultation with a professional regarding alcohol and other drug use.

-- Science-based program that reduces underage and high-risk drinking by assisting students in making more responsible personal choices.
+- Evidence-based program that reduces underage and high-risk drinking by assisting students in making more responsible personal choices.

 - Part of the fulfillment of sanctions required by the University and/or the Bellingham Municipal Court for students who have violated alcohol and other drug policies and/or state laws.

-- 50-minute session facilitated by trained peer educators.
+- 50-minute session facilitated by trained Peer Health Educators.

 - Content: Confidentiality of ADCAS services, alcohol and the body, alcohol myths and misperceptions, alcohol content of a "standard drink," alcohol content of most popular drinks, and serving sizes.